glennsandstrom/estdocx/README.md

-baselevels        |  Include all baselevels. keep(coflist)     |  List of coifficent to indlude in table. landscape         |  Use landscape layout for Word document.
+baselevels        |  Include all baselevels. keep(coflist)     |  List of coifficent to indlude in table. landscape         |  Use landscape layout for Word document. pagesize(psize)   |  Set pagesize of Word document. psize may be letter, legal, A3, A4, or B4JIS.
+Deafault is pagesize(A4)

 Description